News

 • Languages spoken in Reading – one-minute survey

 The Centre for Literacy and Multilingualism at the University of Reading wants to find out what languages people in Reading speak.
-Please complete the one-minute survey below (even if you only speak English) and the results will be shared at a public event to celebrate International Mother Language Day on 21 February 2025.
+Please complete the one-minute survey below (even if you only speak English) and the results will be shared at a public event to celebrate International Mother Language Day.
 Thank you!

 • A new way to help Reading’s homeless people